Master of Science in Sports Management (MSSM)

 Master of Science in Sports Management Program Director: Dr. Linda Cresap

 Department of Teacher Education and Kinesiology Chair: Dr. Terry Eckmann

 The Master of Science in Sports Management (MSSM), is the only degree of its kind offered in the North Dakota University System.
 This flexible and affordable graduate program emphasizes leading-edge management principles and strategies applied to sports law, sports administration, and sports psychology.
 Students will gain expertise about issues and opportunities facing the sports industry.
 The MSSM degree is ideal for individuals pursuing careers in high school and collegiate coaching and athletic administration, sports agencies, and athletic performance and training.
+The MSSM degree is offered through online delivery; business courses are also available on campus.

 MSSM Goals and Student Learning Outcomes